bensuperpc/infrastructure/README.md

 # Infrastructure

-_Open source, decentralized and self-hosted infrastructure for many services._
+_Open source, decentralized and self-hosted infrastructure for many local services._

 ## About